 If you want stellar pictures, it’s worth the 10 minutes to clean the area and think about presenting a clear picture of only what you want to show.

-A tripod, or anything that's not moving, can be used.
-Try to rest your camera on something the next time you're taking pictures, and see what a huge difference it makes!
+A tripod, or anything that’s not moving, can be used.
+I’ve placed the camera on a table, books, and many other stationary objects.
+Try to rest your camera on something the next time you’re taking pictures, and see what a huge difference it makes!

 You can stabilize your camera on things like…

 - a table